-Last year, during the Racial Reckoning of 2020, lack of diversity in the influencer marketing industry, and especially among companies that partnered with Instagram influencers, sparked global debates and sent brands scrambling for cover, trying to right all their marketing wrongs.
+Three years ago, during the Great Reckoning of 2020, the lack of diversity in the influencer marketing industry, and especially among companies that partnered with Instagram influencers, sparked global debates and sent brands scrambling for cover, trying to right all their marketing wrongs.

 So, how do you keep your influencer marketing campaigns from going off the rails aesthetically if you’re not bringing on multiple influencers who all sort of create the same type of thing?

 At The Shelf, we have creative strategists who are freakishly good at providing influencers with a framework for their creativity, not by micromanaging, but by threading unifying concepts throughout a campaign.
 That way, no matter if it’s a single holiday campaign or a year-long campaign with multiple activations, all the content fits together without being the same.
 Eclectic vs chaotic.
 Fine line.

 #10 Expand Your Influencer Marketing Strategy to New Channels